-Consultants in LTHT are line managed by their specialty Lead Clinician working in conjunction with the triumvirate team.
-In Occupational Health the service is led by a Head of HR (Health and wellbeing) as the responsible person in partnership with the triumvirate team.
+Consultants in LTHT are line managed by their specialty Lead Clinician working in conjunction with a Business Manager.
+This specialty team is then managed alongside a number of other specialties in a Clinical Service (or Support) Unit (CSU).
+In Occupational Health the service is led by a Head of HR (Health and wellbeing) as the responsible person who is supported by a full time Service Development Manager and a full time Nursing Lead.